-• The Foundation focuses its grant making on Shiawassee County and only considers grants that serve the residents of Shiawassee County.
-Grants for environmental purposes are made to protect the natural areas defined by the watershed of the Shiawassee River
+The Foundation focuses its grant making on Shiawassee County and only considers grants that serve the residents of Shiawassee County.
+Grants for environmental purposes are made to protect the natural areas in Shiawassee County or the watershed of the Shiawassee River.

 Areas of Interest

 The Cook Family Foundation does not seek to promote any particular cause or address only certain concerns.
 Rather, we desire to help community organizations grow and be successful in the mission they have set for themselves.
 We are open to funding in a wide variety of issue areas.
-We have adopted six goals for our work with community partners:
+Based on our family history, first-hand knowledge of local needs, and ongoing relationships in the communities we serve, we have a preference for grants that do any of the following:

 • Help care for and protect the most vulnerable members of our community